Bluesman98/product-manager/README.md

 The seeding will create one user with 3 categories and 5 posts in each category

+The password of the created user is 1234567

 If the uploaded images are not loading run this command:

 ```